-If you fall below the CRS score cut-off in the Express Entry Pool and don’t receive an ITA, you could consider applying for a Provincial Nominee Program (PNP).
+If you fall below the CRS score cut-off in the Express Entry Pool and don’t receive an ITA, you could apply for a Provincial Nominee Program (PNP) in Canada.

 A PNP allows the provinces to nominate certain people in the express entry pool to immigrate to their province.
 The nominees will get their PR but once they immigrate to Canada, they can only land in the province that nominated them.
 Furthermore, they must live in that province for a certain period of time, usually two years.

-Each province has a slightly different PNP.
-Alberta, for example, has one of the easiest PNPs that goes by the name AINP (Alberta Immigrant Nominee Program).
-Something to keep in mind is that Quebec does not have a PNP.
+Each province has its own PNP.
+For example, Alberta’s PNP program is called the Alberta Immigrant Nominee Program (AINP).
+However, Quebec does not have a PNP.
 Quebec has its own requirements for immigrants that want to settle in Quebec.

 When you are looking to immigrate through PNP, you will have to stay alert.
 PNPs are not always open for every province.
 Rather, they open periodically.
 You will have to stay on the lookout with your application prepared so that once the PNP for your preferred province opens, you can apply right away.